 9. The bottom line is; if it feels like, smells like, and looks like a scam, then it is a scam

 10. If you do fall for this dirty scheme, don’t beat yourself up because millions of dollars are lost every year to scams.
 Just pass the word and let others know about it.

-Make yourself aware of the signs of a wrap your car money scam and share with friends and family.
+Please make yourself aware of the signs of a wrap your car money scam and share it with friends and family.
 If you don’t know them, then they probably don’t know you, and it very well may be a scam.
-Money laundering is a federal offense so please don’t get caught up in this trap.
+Money laundering is a federal offense, so please don’t get caught up in this trap.

-My friend did lose $1700, but she did not get cited for a federal laundering offense.
+My friend did lose $1700 to this wrap your car money scam, but she did not get cited for a federal laundering offense.
 She did what I have suggested and has informed the world of her mistake.
 I am writing this for her.
 Was she embarrassed to be taken by Eddy?
 Yes, she was, but she knew her story would help you recognize this type of scam.
 So you see intelligent and courageous people fall for these scams.
-Don’t be embarrassed to share with us.
-It is your bravery just like my friends that will stop these douche bags.
+Please don’t be embarrassed to share with us.
+It is your bravery, just like my friends, that will stop these douchebags.